 Arizona Cardinals Odds

-Thanks to Arizona sports betting apps, NFL bettors can now bet from anywhere within Arizona, and that includes right from the seats in State Farm Stadium.
+Thanks to Arizona sports betting apps, NFL bettors can now bet from anywhere within Arizona, and that includes at State Farm Stadium.

-If you want to bet on the Cardinals, see below for live odds for this week’s Cardinals game direct from legal online sportsbooks.
+If you want to bet on the Cardinals, see below for live odds for upcoming Arizona Cardinals games and Super Bowl odds from legal online sportsbooks.

 The odds feed below has up-to-date Cardinals game lines from legal Arizona sports betting sites.
-That includes this week’s Cardinal spread, Super Bowl odds and Kyler Murray prop odds.
+That includes the Cardinal spread for the upcoming game, Super Bowl odds, and Kyler Murray prop odds.
 Click on any odds below to claim your bonus.

 This Week’s Cards Spread